nordeim/Account-Bookkeeping/project_codebase_tests_files.md

 ):
     """Test Python fallback with prefix_override."""
     sequence_name = "ITEM_CODE"
-    # DB function is skipped when prefix_override is used, so mock it to ensure it's not called.
     mock_app_core.db_manager.execute_scalar.side_effect = AssertionError("DB function should not be called with prefix_override")

     mock_sequence_orm = SequenceModel(